We celebrate achievement of all kinds and when it comes to sport, there’s a lot to applaud.

 The Sports Committee is for Year 11s and it offers an opportunity for students to express their views on aspects of Sport at the school.
 The committee meet once a week to discuss matters and plan events.

 They often plan a sporting charity event, which in the past has been a netball shooting competition.
-This year, the committee are organising staff v student matches in both basketball and netball.
-Students and staff will pay to watch the matches and there will also be food and drink on sale.
-The money will be donated to the charity of the term.
 The sports committee also help organise the Annual Sports Award Evening where prizes are awarded for many sports.